request an appointment online.

 The disease is treated with surgery to remove the tumor.
 The eyelid tissue will also be reconstructed to preserve the patient’s vision, maintain comfort and restore the eye’s appearance.
 In advanced cases, targeted therapy and adjuvant radiation therapy may be appropriate.

-Squamous cell carcinoma: This skin cancer occurs less often on the eyelid than basal cell carcinoma, but it is more aggressive.
+Squamous cell carcinoma: This is also a type of skin cancer, though it occurs less often on the eyelid than basal cell carcinoma, but it is more aggressive.
 It can spread to nearby lymph nodes and other parts of the body.

 The main treatment for this type of eye cancer is surgical removal.
 Radiation therapy or other treatments may be used in addition to surgery if a large area is affected or if the tumor cannot be fully removed.